lidofinance/easy-track/README.md

 ## EasyTrackExecutor

 `EasyTrackExecutor` is an abstract contract that can be used as the base class for new easy track executors.
 The contract has external methods `beforeCreateMotionGuard`, `beforeCancelMotionGuard` and `execute` used by `EasyTrackRegistry` in a lifecycle of motion.
-Methods `beforeCreateMotionGuard` and `beforeCancelMotionGuard` also check if the `msg.sender` matches the easy track registry contract address.
+Above methods  check if the `msg.sender` matches the easy track registry contract address.

 ### Storage Variables